nathan-rousselot/Efrei/S1/EfreiZ/README.md

- **EfreiZ 0.1_6 Changelog**
+ **EfreiZ 0.1_7b1 Changelog**

- Last change: Improved display.
-Removed Zombie-related bugs.
-Combined two function to optimize a little bit.
+ Last change: Implemented the very first menu.
+At the moment it is ugly of course but still under developpement !

+ **All the 0.1_7 update series will be on menu creation.
+The code may not work properly until it is finished.**

 Current Features :

-- **--NEW--** Zombies have somehow a brain!
+- Zombies have somehow a brain!
 - Ability for the user to create their own function in PlayPos.py
 - Safe GridEdit function on Board.py, checking with a vectorial representation wether the players moves are legits or not
 - Basic display thanks to pylab !
-- **--NEW--** Introducing: Anticheat !
+- Introducing: Anticheat !
 The great function that will prevent you from doing many evil things...
+- **--NEW--** Ugly Menu

 What's up next: